-The hospice must safeguard the clinical record against loss, destruction and unauthorized use in accordance with Medicaid policies, federal and state laws including HIPAA.
+The hospice provider must safeguard the clinical record against loss, destruction and unauthorized use in accordance with Medicaid policies, federal and state laws, including the Health Insurance Portability and Accountability Act (HIPAA).
 All medical assistance information regarding recipients must be held confidential and used for authorized Medicaid purposes only.
-A provider shall disclose information in his possession only when the information is to be used in conjunction with a claim for health benefits or when the data is necessary for the functioning of the Medicaid Program.
+A provider shall disclose information in his/her possession only when the information is to be used in conjunction with a claim for health benefits or when the data is necessary for the functioning of the Medicaid Program.